 The Real Estate Council of Ontario can be used to check that an agent is registered and in good standing with their regulatory body.

 Real Estate Financing

 As a new immigrant, an immediate barrier to purchasing a home may be the ability to qualify for a mortgage.
-Being new in Canada, you may not have had the opportunity to establish a credit history here, which is the primary qualification criterion used by most banks and lending institutions to establish the risk level of a borrower.
+Being that you are new to Canada, you may not have had the opportunity to establish a credit history in the country.
+Credit history is a primary qualification used by most banks and lending institutions to establish the risk level of a borrower.
 You might want to consider using the services of a mortgage specialist/broker (whose fees are usually paid by the lending institution that ultimately advances you the borrowed funds).
 They have access to lending programs catering specifically to recent immigrants that may help you qualify for a mortgage at competitive rates, even without a credit history.

-York University has a Housing Loan Guarantee Program.
-It offers a benefit to faculty and senior Confidential, Professional and Managerial (CPM) employees of the University who are purchasing a home who have a down payment of at least 10 per cent of the appraised value of a home, but do not have the requisite down payment of 20 per cent to qualify for a conventional mortgage thereby eliminating the requirement to pay Canada Mortgage and Housing Corporation insurance premiums.
-The University will guarantee a loan from one of the banks or credit union designated by the University and chosen by the employee.
-Various conditions must be met.
-For more information about this guarantee, please visit www.yorku.ca/finance/divisions/LoanGuaranteeProgram.html, or contact Treasurer Laurie Lawson via email at firstname.lastname@example.org, or by calling (416) 736-5539.
+York University offers a Housing Loan Guarantee Program for faculty and senior Confidential, Professional and Managerial (CPM) employees of the University.
+To qualify for the program, employees must be purchasing a home that has a down payment of at least 10% of the appraised value of the home, but do not have the 20% down payment that is required to qualify for a conventional mortgage.
+If all requirements are met the university will assist in providing a loan for the employee, thereby eliminating the requirement to pay Canada Mortgage and Housing Corporation insurance premiums.

 Setting Up Your New Home: Utilities

 Home Phone, Internet, Cable TV, Internet, Mobile Phone.